 Our business model and future growth are driven by customer renewals and increasing existing customer consumption and subscriptions over time, referred to as land-and-expand.
-We believe we have significant opportunities to increase our revenue as customers expand their use of our offering in connection with migrating more data to the public cloud, identifying new expanding long-term consumption through additional use cases, and realizing the benefits of data in motion.
-Our ability to retain and expand revenue from existing customers, including through increased consumption of our offering and contractual commitments, will depend on and has historically been impacted by a number of factors, including market acceptance of our offering compared to data-in-motion alternatives, such as Apache Kafka, pricing of our offering, customer satisfaction, with our subscriptions and services, expansion of features and functionalities of our offering, competition, pricing, economic macroeconomic conditions, geopolitical events, potential U.S. federal government shutdowns, and overall changes in our customers' spending levels, which had adverse effects on consumption growth rates in recent periods, among other things. levels.
+We believe we have significant opportunities to increase our revenue as customers expand their use of our offering in connection with migrating more data to the public cloud, expanding long-term consumption through additional use cases, and realizing the benefits of data in motion.
+Our ability to retain and expand revenue from existing customers, including through increased consumption of our offering and contractual commitments, will depend on and has historically been impacted by a number of factors, including market acceptance of our offering compared to data-in-motion alternatives, such as Apache Kafka, pricing of our offering, customer satisfaction, expansion of features and functionalities of our offering, competition, macroeconomic conditions, and overall changes in our customers' spending levels.
+In particular, we have experienced and expect to continue to experience volatility in consumption from some of our larger enterprise customers, resulting in lower consumption expansion from time to time, primarily due to continued customer focus on near-term cloud cost controls and driving efficiencies and resulting impacts on expansion in new use cases.
+Despite the continuing uncertain economic backdrop and consumption volatility, we believe we have significant opportunities to partner with our customers to help them realize increased value in Confluent in an efficient and sustainable manner, including through expansion of new use cases to drive their strategic goals.
+While these dynamics are expected to continue to result in reduced consumption expansion over the near term, we believe they can lead to more durable consumption expansion over time.